Flux data model

 A row is a collection of associated column values.

-Group keys contain key-value pairs, where each key represents a column name and each value represents the column value included in the table.
-The following are examples of group keys in a stream of tables with three separate tables.
-Each group key represents a table containing data for a unique location:
+Group key instances (unique to each table) include key-value pairs that identify each column name in the table that has the same value.
+The following are examples of group key instances in a stream of tables with three separate tables.
+Each represents a table containing data for a unique location:

 [_measurement: "production", facility: "us-midwest", _field: "apq"] [_measurement: "production", facility: "eu-central", _field: "apq"] [_measurement: "production", facility: "ap-east", _field: "apq"]